 I want to share with you an option that you might not have known was available to you.
-For most people, the worst part of a move is the actual moving day.
-It is most commonly assumed that you need to move out of your old home and into your new home on the same day.
-This obviously causes chaos because one action depends on the completion of another action, and you have such a short period of time to accomplish your goals.
+For most people, the worst part of a move is the actual moving day, and it is commonly assumed that you need to move out of your old home and into your new home on the same day.
+Anytime there is a move from one house to another in the same day there’s a always the potential for chaos because one action depends on the completion of another action, and you have such a short period of time to accomplish your goals.

 If you have a considerable amount of possessions to move (this is most people), the distance between homes is more than an hour apart, and/or you have young children, pets, or other factors that you know will add stress to the moving process, I always suggest considering Bridge Financing.